why-pay-grad-employees-in-cis-more/why-pay-grad-employees-in-cis-more.github.io/index.md

 - The [salary request](#fix) places de-facto starting salary at $21,060;
 - The [salary request](#fix) is estimated to cost the university an adjustment of no more than $253,000, of which roughly half is expected to be paid for by external grants (i.e., not from undergraduate tuition nor state tax allocation)
 - The [salary request](#fix) is less than a 0.15% overall shift in the College of Arts and Science’s budget, a rounding error in the context of the university’s overall budget of nearly a billion dollars; and simply adjusts entry level pay for graduate employees in the Department of Computer and Information Science to be in the same ballpark of the Departments of Biology, Chemistry, Physics, and computing department peers elsewhere;
+- The [salary request](#fix) is expected to cost approximately $3,818/year for a GE1, $5,293/year for a GE2, $5,045/year for a GE3, with the highest price change being no more than $5,900/year for any GE;

 ## Reason 7 <a name="reason7" />
 **There is a lot of precedent at the University of Oregon for our request.**